 Changing Your Social Skills vs. Changing Your Entire Identity And Personality

 Some people aren't keen on the idea of having to changing how they come across socially.
-It's not an unreasonable thing to think either.
+It's not an unreasonable reaction either.
 It does bring to mind thoughts like selling out and being forced to conform.
 When they read suggestions on how they could improve their interpersonal skills, they may interpret that as telling them they have to overhaul every last thing about who they are in order to be more successful.
-That's not true.
+That doesn't have to be the case.

-When talking about the concept of change, I think it's important to distinguish between the idea of changing your social skills compared to changing your identity, personality, and preferences.
+When talking about the concept of change, I think it's important to distinguish between changing your social skills, compared to changing your identity, personality, and preferences.

 - Your beliefs and values

 - How much time you like to spend being with people vs. being alone

 - The type of socializing you like to do (e.g., one-on-one conversations vs. going to a pub with seven friends).